Walter Richard Miles

 Walter Richard Miles (March 29, 1885 – May 15, 1978) was an American psychologist and a president of the American Psychological Association (APA).
-He best known for his development of the two-story rat maze, his research on low dose alcohol, the development of red night vision goggles for aviation pilots, and the reduction of performance in aging individuals.
-However, the theme of his academic career was his fascination with apparatuses to measure behavior.
-C. James Goodwin (2003) noted that Miles "never became a leading figure in any particular area of research in psychology... but drifted from one area to another, with the direction of the drift determined often by the presence of a particular type of apparatus or an apparatus-related problem that intrigued him" (p.
-58).
+He best known for his development of the two-story rat maze, his research on low dose alcohol, the preservation and study of early Muybridge works, the development of red night vision goggles for aviation pilots, and the reduction of performance in aging individuals.
+The theme of his academic career was his fascination with apparatuses to measure behavior.
+C. James Goodwin (2003) noted that Miles "never became a leading figure in any particular area of research in psychology... but drifted from one area to another, with the direction of the drift determined often by the presence of a particular type of apparatus or an apparatus-related problem that intrigued him".

 Early life

-Born into a Quaker family on March 29, 1885 in Silverleaf, North Dakota.
+Born into a Quaker family on March 29, 1885, in Silverleaf, North Dakota.
 Richard Walter Miles was the son of Thomas Elwood Miles, a farmer and country store owner, and Sarah Caroline Miles.
 His grandfather, Richard White, was a prosperous farmer in Indiana, but lost everything in the depression of the late 1870s.